Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateThe GeForce 8800 GTS (G92) should be much (more or less 63%) better at FSAA than the Radeon HD 6670 (OEM) 1GB, and should be able to handle higher resolutions better. (explain)
+Pixel RateThe GeForce 8800 GTS (G92) will be quite a bit (more or less 63%) better at full screen anti-aliasing than the Radeon HD 6670 (OEM) 1GB, and will be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison